 So, what wood works best on a lathe?
 Let’s look at that in some detail.
 You can use a lathe to turn wood into parts for other wood products, furniture, or other products.
-They can also make decorative objects, such as pictures, clocks, candleholders, and boxes.
-There are various types of lathes used by woodworkers, including bench, floor, and portable.
+They can also make decorative objects like pictures, clocks, candleholders, and boxes.
+Woodworkers use various types of lathes, including bench, floor, and portable ones.
 A bench lathe is the most common type and can be used on a tabletop.
 A portable lathe is smaller and can be used on the floor or even attached to a portable workbench.
 There are also portable electric lathes, which are used for smaller projects.
 You should see our post on the best wood lathes.

 Things to consider when choosing wood for your lathe

 As much as you can turn any wood, consider your needs first.
-Below are features to consider when considering the right wood for your lathe.
+Below are features to consider when considering suitable wood for your lathe.
 Make a priority list and start ticking.

 Appearance and color